 For our light affliction, which is but for a moment, works for us a far more exceeding and eternal weight of glory; while we look … at the things which are not seen….
 (2Corinthians 4:17-18).

-Surprising as it may seem, the apostle Paul tells us that our troubles, difficulties, and afflictions are very minor, in comparison to the good they are doing for us — that is, as long as our focus is on the unseen dealings of Yahuwah, who is working on our behalf, for our good.
+Surprising as it may seem, the apostle Paul tells us that our troubles, difficulties, afflictions — these are very minor, in comparison to the good they are doing for us!
+That is, as long as our focus is on the unseen dealings of Yahuwah, who is working on our behalf, for our good.

 The Fool Refuses to Learn

-Let us not be among those who refuse to heed the lessons from our sorrows — those who deny the troubles, and turn to resentment and bitterness, or turn to merriment and foolishness (Ecclesiastes 7:4-5; see also Proverbs 1:7,24).
+Let us not be among the foolish who refuse to heed the lessons from sorrows!
+Some will deny their troubles, becoming resentful and bitter.
+Some will even turn to merriment and foolishness whenever they encounter troubles (Proverbs 1:7b,22b; Ecclesiastes 7:4b).

-Our troubles can be painful, agonizing, and even humiliating at times.
-But we must love the truth regardless of the pain, and not reason ourselves away from the Holy Spirit’s guidance with rationalizations or justifications.
+Our troubles can be painful, agonizing, and humiliating.
+But we must love the truth regardless of the pain, and not reason ourselves away from Father’s guidance, with rationalizations or justifications.

 As agonizing as it can be, let us seek to learn from our sufferings, by following Messiah’s example: Though He were a Son, yet learned He obedience, by the things which He suffered… (Hebrews 5:8)!